jessluo/sandiego/README.md

 (nicknamed San Diego) using the _In Situ_ Ichthyoplankton Imaging System (ISIIS; Cowen and Guigand 2008).
 The cruise took place on 15 October 2010 - 17 October 2010, and is part of Jessica Luo's Ph.D Dissertation.

-All data and analysis (c) 2013 Jessica Luo / Cowen Lab.
-All rights reserved.

 ###Contact:
 Jessica Y Luo
 PhD Candidate